Early Adopter Review: Dynafit Ridge boots by kevin hjertaas

 The Real Improvement:

 This boot starts with ski performance in mind, and the "floating tongue" is the real innovation.
 One of the main tricks to getting ski performance out of a boot is eliminating heel lift.
 In touring boots, it's challenging to find a way to lock the heel down while maintaining range of motion in walk mode.
-Instead of just improving the over-ankle strap (like Scarpa or Dynafit have used in the past) to crush the foot down, the Ridge uses a cable system to slide the tongue back toward the heel.
+Instead of just improving the over-ankle strap (like Scarpa or Dynafit have used in the past) to crush the foot down, the Ridge uses a cable system to slide an internal tongue back toward the heel.
 You can watch the tongue float away from your toe as you tighten the dial.
 This means that many different foot shapes can achieve a tight and comfortable heel lock as the tongue can slide back or down, or any combo of the two, as you tighten it.

 The floating tongue is a bit hard to explain and I think that's why it isn't getting the press this one innovation deserves.
 Other boots use Boa's to close a boot in the same old way.
 This boot uses a cable (not Boa by name) to fit the boot around your foot in a better manner.